zenobi-us/zenobi-us/content/posts/2024-03-20-removing-github-repos-from-cli.md

     | jq '.[] | select(.fork==true) | select(.is_template==true) | .full_name' \
 ```

-More info on githubs documentation on the [repo object](https://docs.github.com/en/rest/repos/repos#list-repositories-for-the-authenticated-user)
+More info on github documentation on the [repo object](https://docs.github.com/en/rest/repos/repos#list-repositories-for-the-authenticated-user)

 ### With GithubCli